Rick Jeanneret: Later years

-Personal life
+Personal life and death

+Jeanneret was a Canadian citizen of Swiss descent, who self-identified as Canadian-American.
+He was born on July 23, 1942, in St. Catharines, Ontario, and raised in Terrace Bay, Ontario.
+He was known for his energetic delivery (especially during big plays and fights), colorful player nicknames, passionate goal calls, and his trademark suspenders worn on air and uncanny resemblance to late comedian Rodney Dangerfield.

-Jeanneret resides in Niagara Falls, Ontario with his wife, Sandra.
-He has two sons, Mark and Chris and a step daughter Shelly.
-His son Mark Jeanneret is the Events Coordinator for the Erie Sports Commission in Erie, Pennsylvania, where he used to be the play-by-play announcer for the Erie Otters of the OHL and was a substitute for Rick with the Buffalo Sabres on December 27 and 28, 2010 on games against the Calgary Flames and Edmonton Oilers.
+Jeanneret resided in Niagara Falls, Ontario, with his wife, Sandra.
+He had two sons, Mark and Chris, and a stepdaughter, Shelly.
+His son, Mark Jeanneret, is the events coordinator for the Erie Sports Commission in Erie, Pennsylvania, where he used to be the play-by-play announcer for the Erie Otters of the OHL.
+He also substituted for Rick as an announcer for the Buffalo Sabres games against the Calgary Flames and Edmonton Oilers on December 27 and 28, 2010.
 Chris teaches Radio Broadcasting at Niagara College in Welland, Ontario.
 Shelly is a wedding, portrait and event photographer in Niagara Falls.

+Jeanneret died on August 17, 2023, from multiple organ failure, which his family stated had begun in 2021 during his final season with the team.
+He was 81.